 And, yes, even after doing all that, there’s still the possibility of a hole you don’t know about being found and exploited before all the defenses are updated.

-To answer your second question: how much can malware do?
-Pretty much anything.
-Naturally the specifics depend on the size of the hole that’s being exploited, and what’s available on your computer, but it’s safest to assume that once a vulnerability on your machine is exploited and an infection occurs all bets are off.
+To answer your second question: what can malware do?
+Essentially, anything it wants.
+Naturally the specifics depend on the size of the hole being exploited, and what’s available on your computer, but it’s safest to assume that once a vulnerability on your machine is exploited and an infection occurs, all bets are off.

 System Restore can sometimes help, but there are two problems with it:

-- In my experience it’s unreliable.
+- In my experience, it’s extremely unreliable.
 There’s nothing worse than counting on System Restore to save you, only to have it respond with things like “No Restore Points Found” or the like.

-- You’re still not sure that the malware is gone.
-System Restore doesn’t restore everything, and those things that it does not restore remain infected if they were, in fact, infected to begin with.
+- You’re still not sure the malware is gone.
+System Restore doesn’t restore everything, and those things it does not restore remain infected if they were, in fact, infected to begin with.

-Try system restore if you like – be sure to run full updated anti-malware scans thereafter – but it’s not something I feel at all confident relying on.
+Try System Restore if you like – be sure to run full and updated anti-malware scans thereafter – but it’s not something I feel at all confident relying on.